zaoyang/30-days-of-web-development/day-07/day-07.cq.md

 Keep playing around if you'd like.
 To experiment with more HTML tags, checkout W3Schools list [here](https://www.w3schools.com/tags/).

 Tomorrow we'll spice 🌶 things up by using the DevTools to play with a Web Pages Tags and Elements.
+// ARG: no longer true, talk about rendering and DOM instead.